Vacation Rental FAQ: General Information

 Back to Main FAQ Page

 A trip to North Carolina’s beautiful beaches is an enjoyable and memorable experience for many visitors and families.
-Whether you’re going swimming, sailing or surfing, taking strolls in the sand or laying out to catch some sun or participating in any of the many other activities at our coastal attractions, we want your time at the beach to be as safe as it is fun.
-Here are some tips to help you stay safe.
+Whether you’re going swimming, sailing or surfing, taking strolls in the sand, laying out to catch some sun or participating in one of the many different activities offered at our coastal attractions, we want your time at the beach with your family to be as safe as it is fun.
+Make sure you review the beach safety information provided below before heading out.

 - Dunes are the Town’s first line of defense in storms and hurricanes.
 Climbing on the dunes is not permitted.